-When I decided I wanted to create a Karri dress sample with piping in the seams, I did the normal thing, and headed straight to the closest large sewing supply store.
+When I decided I wanted to create a Karri dress sample with piping in the seams, I did the normal thing and headed straight to the closest large sewing supply store.
 And guess what?
-As i should have expected, the only piping they had in stock was white, and stiff, and no-one could tell me what the fabric content was though of course it was probably polyester.
+As I should have expected, the only piping they had in stock was white and stiff, and no one could tell me what the fabric content was though, of course, it was probably polyester.
 SO.
-Whats a girl to do when she has a ridiculous specific idea of what she wants?
-Make it herself!
+What’s a girl to do when she has a ridiculous specific idea of what she wants?
+She works out how to make piping herself!

 Anyway, I found that making my own piping was super easy and also surprisingly, super satisfying.
 If you have already discovered the joy that is making your own custom bias tape, then you are going to love making your own custom piping.
 The amazing thing about making your own piping is that you get to choose what fabric you use, and make it match your project perfectly.
 Cue sewing excitement tears.

 First up make some bias tape using this tutorial.
-In this example my bias tape is 1.5″ (3.8cm) wide and 10m long (i know that sounds like a lot, but it’s because i put it in almost every seam of my dress).
-My fabric is an flax colour linen.
-I used linen because i had it in my stash, it was the right colour, and because i love how easily linen manipulates to curves when pressed.
+In this example, my bias tape is 1.5″ (3.8cm) wide and 10m long (i know that sounds like a lot, but it’s because I put it in almost every seam of my dress).
+My fabric is a flax colour linen.
+I used linen because I had it in my stash, it was the right colour, and I love how easily linen manipulates to curves when pressed.
 Given these strips use the bias, you can basically use any fabric you want, as long as it isn’t too thick or stiff to work with.

 Fold the fabric over to enclose the cording, and pin carefully.
 Make sure that your fabric raw edges are lined up, and be very very careful that you do not stretch your bias strip as you do this, you don’t want to warp it at this point.